 The Android “accessibility” setting allows an app to read the content on the screen of an Android device and interact with it.
 Accessibility is used by Qustodio to provide safe and supervised access to web content, search activity and app usage on Android according to each user’s access needs or limitations.

-Qustodio uses accessibility so that users with different levels of behavioural needs such as kids, teens and adults with disabilities such as learning disabilities, autism or addiction disorders, can set appropriate levels of access to web content and apps on this device in order to limit their risks and remain accountable.
+Qustodio uses accessibility so that users with different levels of behavioral needs such as kids, teens, and adults with disabilities such as learning disabilities, autism, or addiction disorders, can set appropriate levels of access to web content and apps on this device in order to limit their risks and remain accountable.

 If accessibility is turned ON, Qustodio will be able to monitor browser content and app time usage on this device.
 It can also be used to block access to inappropriate content or uninstallation.